 A company no longer driven by the market, but by facts.

-The huge amount of data collected can allow you to create accurate models and simulations.
-Lawmakers could "test" the effects of the laws in advance ("what if drugs became legal?")
-And also refine them based on the results.
-A policy that became a real model of "prototyping society".
+The enormous amount of data collected can allow us to create accurate models and simulations.
+Lawmakers could “test” the effects of laws in advance (“what would happen if drugs became legal?”) and also refine them based on the results.
+A policy that would become a real model of "prototyping society".

 Meanwhile in Russia

-A data-driven "cybernetic" economic policy was also feared by the economist (and Nobel laureate) Leonid Kantorovich and by the mathematician and computer scientist Victor Glushkov.
-The two hypothesized the possibility of going even further: making the machines work directly to develop optimal solutions in the management of economic resources.
-Leave to politicians only the definition of the objectives (for example "obtain the maximum employment balance" or "reduce energy dependence from abroad") and obtain the "recipe" of how to use the money well to achieve them.
+A "cybernetic" economic policy driven by data was also feared by the economist (and Nobel Prize winner) Leonid Kantorovich and by the mathematician and computer scientist Victor Glushkov.
+The two hypothesized the possibility of going even further: making machines work directly on the development of optimal solutions in the management of economic resources.
+Leave it to politicians only to define the objectives (for example "obtain the maximum employment balance" or "reduce energy dependence on foreign countries") and obtain the "recipe" of how to use the money well to achieve them.

 However, the most pioneering attempt to automate economic policy was in Chile.
-Il Cybersyn project led by consultant Stafford Beer during Salvador Allende's government aimed to help the economy with information technology.
-It was totally eliminated by the coup of General Augusto Pinochet).
+Il Cybersyn project led by consultant Stafford Beer during the government of Salvador Allende aimed to help the economy with information technology.
+It was totally eliminated by the coup d'état of General Augusto Pinochet).

-Although today we tend to identify social "control" and "management" with a reactionary technocracy, the contribution of the computer to the organization of states has its precise place in the socialist political spectrum.
-Someone will object that it is still a matter of "managing" and "controlling" society.
-What do I have to tell you.
-The difference between what still today is identified with 'right' and 'left' is that which passes between the use of the tools and the intentions with which they are used.
+Although today we tend to identify social "control" and "management" with a reactionary technocracy, the contribution of the computer in the organization of states has a precise place in the socialist political spectrum.
+Some will object that it is still a matter of "managing" and "controlling" society.
+What should I tell you.
+The difference between what is still identified today with 'right' and 'left' is the one between the use of tools and the intentions with which they are used.

 The market

-Contrary to the vision of a cybernetic society there are the "fathers" of modern liberal economies, Ludwig von Mises e Friedrich von Hayek.
-They consider the "cyber dream" simply impossible.
-In essence, they believe that there will never be enough computing power to take into account all the factors that determine society.
+In contrast to the vision of cybernetic society there are precisely the "fathers" of modern liberal economies, Ludwig von Mises e Friedrich von Hayek.
+They simply consider the “cyber dream” impossible.
+They essentially believe that there will never be enough computing power to take into account all the factors that shape society.

 They observe that there is already a "cybernetic" model around: the famous Market, also regulated by algorithms and data.
-Like "the market," the ability to self-regulate by providing everyone with the best possible solution turned out to be a resounding lie.
-This leads to a conclusion: the right society is not one in which everything is governed by the choice of "solutions", but one that also prepares the correct processes to obtain them.
-To be clear, a computer can tell us that we will be able to convert all intensive farming into cheaper, healthier and more ecological plantations, but in the meantime we will have to manage millions of farmers left without work.
-They will also have to be managed.
+Just like "the market", the ability to regulate itself by providing everyone with the best possible solution has turned out to be a resounding lie.
+This leads to a conclusion: the right society is not the one in which everything is regulated by the choice of "solutions", but the one which also prepares the correct processes to obtain them.
+To be clear, a computer can tell us that we will be able to convert all intensive farming into more economical, healthy and ecological plantations, but in the meantime we will have to manage millions of farmers left without work.
+They too will need to be managed.

 The revolt

 Cummings is behind Boris Johnson's choices, it was said.
-The suspension of the UK parliament could also be his doing.
+The suspension of the UK parliament could also be his work.
 His vision, decidedly oriented towards a cybernetic society, postpones the problem of the liberal economy.
 The UK, in fact, is the first modern nation to have made a choice deliberately contrary to the laws of the "Markets".
-In a price-driven society, Cummings says, the ultimate contradiction is that the economy can't solve anything.
+In a price-driven society, Cummings says, the supreme contradiction is that economics can't solve anything.

-Could advances in artificial intelligence overturn the bad predictions of "devotees" to the market?
+Could advances in artificial intelligence overturn the bad predictions of market devotees?
 Probably.
-A properly trained AI can develop solutions on services and policies suitable to counter all social problems and design a better future.
+An appropriately trained AI can develop solutions on services and policies suitable for combating all social problems and designing a better future.
 We need to work on these intelligences, however.
-Current AIs lack "common sense".
-Paradoxically, they cannot yet be applied on a social scale because they are not employed enough ... on a social scale.
+Current AIs lack “common sense”.
+Paradoxically they cannot yet be applied on a social scale because they are not used enough... on a social scale.

-Artificial intelligence is currently used (and it is planned to be used) in a predictive way ("will person X based on his data, what he looks at on his pc, the places he frequents etc. will commit the crime Y?
-Or will he develop the disease W? ").
+Artificial intelligence is currently used (and there are plans to use it) in a predictive way ("will person W?”).
 Orwellian scenarios that neither philosophers nor people like.
-But all projects go through failures before they know success, and Cummings thinks that artificial intelligence used for the purpose of "prevention and control" is just a parenthesis before finding the right use for AI for humanity.
+But all projects go through failures before experiencing success, and Cummings thinks that artificial intelligence used for the purpose of "prevention and control" is only a parenthesis before finding the right use for AI for humanity.

 And let's go back to Brexit

-How did an almost warlike gesture like the suspension of the UK parliament come about?
-Brexit for Cummings (and consequently for Johnson) is necessary to "destroy" civil society enough to rebuild it.
-A fully independent UK could adopt social policy solutions based on artificial intelligence (which would then be another way of calling scientific planning).
-The UK, in Cummings' vision, could develop projects that can shape the future.
+How did a gesture that seems almost "warlike" like the suspension of the UK parliament come about?
+Brexit for Cummings (and consequently for Johnson) is necessary to "destroy" civil society enough to be able to rebuild it.
+A fully independent UK could adopt social policy solutions based on artificial intelligence (which would be another way of calling scientific planning).
+The UK, in Cummings' vision, could develop projects that could shape the future.

-What continues to surprise me (but won't do it for long) is how a truly genuinely "socialist" goal is pursued through "right-wing" parties.
-How will AI be used to scientifically produce well-being in people who retire later and later, live in an increasingly private service system and have more and more restrictions on immigration accepted?
+What continues to surprise me (but won't for long) is how a truly authentically "socialist" goal is being pursued through "right-wing" parties.
+How can AI be used to scientifically produce well-being in people who retire later and later, live in a system of increasingly private services and make people accept ever greater restrictions on immigration?

-It is really difficult to imagine a European Union planning its future scientifically (a bit like the "five-year plans" of Soviet memory): it would go against all current principles.
-How would "the markets react?".
+It is really difficult to imagine a European Union that scientifically plans its future (a bit like the "five-year plans" of Soviet memory): it would go against all current principles.
+How would “the markets” react?
 However, it is difficult for me to even imagine the United Kingdom itself engaged in this undertaking.
-All in all, I too have been "plagiarized" into believing that "the market" is currently the only terrain on which nations can survive.
+All things considered, I too have been "plagiarized" into believing that "the market" is currently the only terrain on which nations can survive.

 But that's the truth?